The unsung treasures of Staten Island

 “It was the first charitable institution of its kind and the model for modern retirement homes,” said Ciro Galeno, the executive director.
 “It was all-encompassing care, and activities offered the men a sense of the culture they knew at sea, but on land.”
 There was even a music hall.
 Just one difference: No drinking.

 A visit to the National Lighthouse Museum, located in a former Coast Guard station a few minutes from the ferry terminal, gave me a clearer understanding of the island’s critical role in the evolution of the nation’s lighthouse network.
 But nothing brings the borough’s reliance on maritime culture into starker relief than the Staten Island Ferry, which runs free 24/7, 365 days a year.
 I have an unapologetic obsession with ferries, which I indulged last fall on an island-hopping jaunt through Scotland’s Inner Hebrides.
-The 25-minute crossing from Lower Manhattan to the St. George Ferry Terminal is a bit less romantic and dramatic than a trip that passes small islands marked by castles and manors, but it’s certainly more scenic than the subway and less stressful than driving.
+The 25-minute crossing from Lower Manhattan to the St. George Ferry Terminal is a bit less romantic and dramatic than a trip that passes small islands marked by castles and manors, but it’s certainly more scenic and less stressful than driving.
 The trip provides orchestra-seat views of Lady Liberty, thus it’s pretty certain you’ll find foreign tourists on the deck filming the scenery as locals look on, eager to get home from work.
 One person’s commute is another’s joyride.

 In June 1959, National Geographic magazine published “Staten Island Ferry, New York’s Seagoing Bus,” an article that sets the scene: “Traffic swarms about her flanks: tankers and warships, scavenger scows and sleek yachts; muscular tugs nudging bargeloads of coal, scrap iron, and freight cars, sightseeing boats circling Manhattan or heading for the Statue of Liberty.”
 Not much has changed, except now the barges carry fuel.
 And you can spot city-block-long container ships en route to the port in Newark.
 The article says the ferries carried 24 million passengers the prior year.
 According to a spokesman at the state’s Department of Transportation, which runs the ferries, pre-pandemic, 25.2 million people rode the ferry annually.
 On a typical weekday, five boats would make 117 trips, carrying approximately 75,000 passengers.